davidsowerby/takkan/docs/user-guide/takkan-script.md

 ## Query

-A `PQuery`, in conjunction with a `PDataProvider`, sources the data to be displayed and / or edited.
+A `PQuery`, in conjunction with a `DataProvider`, sources the data to be displayed and / or edited.

-The query refers back to the closest `PDataProvider` above it in the tree.
+The query refers back to the closest `DataProvider` above it in the tree.

 A `PQuery` implementation falls into one of these broad categories: